visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 handoff giving the customer some assurance that their initial contact with someone is successfully handed off to the **Primary**.
 For example, for a call-in, it is a best practice to try a three-way call transfer.
-For some developers, the propspect of redirecting friends and colleagues with whom they may have long standing relatinships may be initially uncomfortable.
+For some developers, the prospect of redirecting friends and colleagues with whom they may have long standing relationships may be initially uncomfortable.
 But it is important to recognize that this an essential part of achieving one the goals of this process, to reduce SRE interruptions for the team as a whole.